brikis98/yevgeniy-brikman-homepage/_posts/2023-02-19-turn-the-ship-around.md

 Here's how to set up a training program employees will _want_ to participate in:

 1. Define explicitly that the goal of the training program is to increase competence in specific abilities.
-2. Explain that increased competence is the pre-requisite for increasing decision making.
+2. Explain that increased competence is the pre-requisite for increasing decision-making.
 Those who demonstrate the requisite level of competence will get to make more decisions, have more autonomy, and will feel more engaged and motivated.

 Now employees will actually want to attend training.

 The next thing is to figure out what competence to train for.
 Here's an exercise to figure that out:

-1. Have you leadership team sit down and give everyone a bunch of note cards.
+1. Have your leadership team sit down and give everyone a bunch of note cards.
 2. Fill out the note cards by completing the sentence: "Our company would be more effective if employees at level X could make decisions about subject Y."
 3. Post the cards on the wall and go around the room and ask, "what do employees at level X need to know in order to be able to make decisions about Y effectively?"
 4. Collect all the responses, and now you have a list of topics to cover in your training programs.